 A good calculator will provide several different data points on the factors that go into cost of living.
 Here’s a list of those commonly considered:

-- Housing: Housing is probably the biggest monthly cost you’ll have whether you rent or buy a home.
+- Housing: Housing costs are probably the biggest monthly expenses you’ll have, whether you rent or buy a home.
 If you’re buying, you’ll also want to consider how much you’ll need to put down for a down payment.
 Also remember to factor in maintenance costs of 1% – 3% per year depending on the age of the home.

 - Food: Our calculator gives the cost of a sample of several food items.
 In addition to this, you might be able to look at restaurant menus for the types of places you normally go and gauge the cost of eating out.